David's Web Corner

-This page is still in the works, but will be divided into three sections:
+This page is still in the works, but will be divided into several sections:

 Hiking

-I'm very fortunate to live within 30 minutes of the Smoky Mountains National Park, with over 800 miles of hiking trails.
-May parents have been taking me on day hikes since I was too young to remember, and I was introduced to backpacking during high school.
+In college, I was very fortunate to live within 30 minutes of the Smoky Mountains National Park, with over 800 miles of hiking trails.
+My parents have been taking me on day hikes since I was too young to remember, and I was introduced to backpacking during high school.
 Since then, I've spent countless afternoons hiking hundreds of miles of trail.

 Driving